joshtyf/flowforge/docs/steps.md

 The `execute` function of the `stepExecutor` interface takes in an `ExecutorLogger` parameter.
 This logger is prepared and initialised by the `StepExecutionManager`.
 When used, the logger will log messages to the step's log file within the service requests logs directory.
 All service requests logs can be found in the base directory at `./executor_logs`.

 For example, a service request with `id=1` and step `step_name=Make API Call` will have a log file located at `./executor_logs/1/Make API Call.log`.

+**Note**: steps which are not started will not have a log file created for them.